mapprotocol/map-protocol-website/src/article/en/whitepaper.md

 * Become a Liquidity Provider: Community members can provide liquidity to Vaults on each chain through dApps deployed within the MAP Protocol ecosystem.
 Each dApp designs its own incentive model.
-* Run Messenger: Running Messenger requires providing sufficient gas fees for the MAP relay chain ($MAPO) and the target chain (native tokens).
+* Run Messenger: Running Messenger requires providing sufficient gas fees for the MAP Protocol Network ($MAPO) and the target chain (native tokens).
 Each dApp establishes its incentivization scheme.

 ## On Application Layer